PrestaShop/docs/modules/sample-modules/order-pages-new-hooks/signature-widget.md

 {% endblock %}
 ```

-Lets add several methods to `DemoViewOrderHooks` class.
+Let's add several methods to `DemoViewOrderHooks` class.
-`getModuleTemplatePath` - get's the path of the templates folder.
+`getModuleTemplatePath` - get the path of the templates folder.

 ```php
 <?php